hmziqrs/LLM-tesing/test-4-nov/glm/docs/deployment/README.md

 ## Overview

-This guide covers deploying the Pocket Budget Buddy application to production using Docker and Docker Compose.
+This guide covers deploying the Pocket Budget Buddy application to production using simple Docker and Docker Compose.
+No Kubernetes bullshit - just straightforward deployment that actually works.

 ## Prerequisites